Vehicle Industry Registration Procedures Manual

 Location

-Usually 2” x 4”
+Size Usually 2” x 4”

-Adhesive or metal
+Material Adhesive or metal

-Near the electrical panel.
+Location Near the electrical panel.

-Manufactured Home
+Type Manufactured Home

-8 1/2” x 11” to 8 1/2” x 14”
+Size 8 1/2” x 11” to 8 1/2” x 14”

-Adhesive or metal
+Material Adhesive or metal

-Inside the home, near the main electrical breaker box, usually in a nearby cabinet.
+Location Inside the home, near the main electrical breaker box, usually in a nearby cabinet.

-Important: Park trailers do not qualify for PTI registration and are subject to annual registration fees.
+Type Important: Park trailers do not qualify for PTI registration and are subject to annual registration fees.

-In addition to regular or nonresident park trailer registration requirements, the applicant must submit a Statement of Facts (REG 256) form stating:
+In addition to regular or nonresident park trailer registration requirements, the applicant must submit a Statement of Facts (REG 256) (PDF) form stating:

 • “This unit being registered is an ANSI park trailer and contains XX square feet and is XX feet in width at the maximum horizontal projection.”
 Cannot exceed 400 square feet of gross floor space, not counting attached porches, and cannot exceed 14 feet in width at the maximum horizontal projection.

-• How they determined that the trailer is a ANSI park trailer (e.g., the ANSI data plate was present on the trailer at one time, but fell off during transport) if no data plate is identified in the Comments Section of the REG 31 and the gross floor space is less than 400 square feet.
+• How they determined that the trailer is a ANSI park trailer (for example, the ANSI data plate was present on the trailer at one time, but fell off during transport) if no data plate is identified in the Comments Section of the REG 31 and the gross floor space is less than 400 square feet.

-The trailer must be moved by permit, so normally DMV will not be completing the Verification of Vehicle (REG 31) form.
+The trailer must be moved by permit, so normally DMV will not be completing the Verification of Vehicle (REG 31) (PDF) form.

-Many manufacturers make park trailers just under the 400 square feet size restriction (for example 396 square feet), and a manufactured home can be as little as 320 square feet; therefore, it is important to locate the identifying data.
+Note Many manufacturers make park trailers just under the 400 square feet size restriction (for example 396 square feet), and a manufactured home can be as little as 320 square feet; therefore, it is important to locate the identifying data.

 • Park Trailer Boats (body type model CCHPTBT)—A trailer with a hull which may be registered as a vehicle/vessel (dual registration).

-• Trailer Coaches (CVC §635) (body type model CCH)—A vehicle, other than a motor vehicle, designed for human occupancy or human habitation for industrial, professional, or commercial purposes, for carrying persons and property on its own structure, and for being drawn by a motor vehicle.
+• Trailer Coaches (VC §635) (body type model CCH)—A vehicle, other than a motor vehicle, designed for human occupancy or human habitation for industrial, professional, or commercial purposes, for carrying persons and property on its own structure, and for being drawn by a motor vehicle.
 A trailer coach cannot exceed 8 1/2 feet (102 inches) in width or 40 feet (480 inches) in length.

-• Travel trailers and/or fifth-wheel travel trailers (CVC §§242 and 636) that exceed the maximum length and/or width requirements for a camp trailer are trailer coaches (body type model CCH) and cannot be registered under the PTI program.
+• Travel trailers and/or fifth-wheel travel trailers (VC §§242 and 636) that exceed the maximum length and/or width requirements for a camp trailer are trailer coaches (body type model CCH) and cannot be registered under the PTI program.

-Converter gears and auxiliary dollies may be registered under the PTI program, but it is not required.
+Note Converter gears and auxiliary dollies may be registered under the PTI program, but it is not required.
 The maximum length limitation for fifth-wheel trailer coaches is 48 feet (576 inches) and the maximum width is 8 1/2 feet (102 inches).
 Fifth-wheel travel trailers that do not exceed any of the following lengths may be registered, regardless of the date first sold or operated:

 • All: 48 feet in length from the kingpin point of the trailer to the rear extremity of the trailer.